Resolve common issues with your APIs.

 Database Connects But No Tables - Ensure Active

-CA Live API Creatorretrieves schema information only from active data sources.
+Layer7 Live API Creatorretrieves schema information only from active data sources.

-CA Live API Creatorreads the metadata from the database schema or catalog.
+Layer7 Live API Creatorreads the metadata from the database schema or catalog.
 These metadata values must be correct for the connection to succeed and the tables to be populated.

 For more information about how to mark a data source as active, see Database Connectivity.